 Two Bright Ideas grants were made in 2017.
-The first was awarded to establish a publication that will showcase creative content from Lexington Seniors (aged 60+), such as short fiction, essays, poetry, photography, and cartoons.
-The first edition of that publication, named “Lexington LifeTimes,” will be released in January 2018.
-The second grant was awarded to fund the purchase of assistive hearing devices to be used by Lexington organizations serving the Senior community.
+The first was awarded to establish a publication to showcase creative content from Lexington Seniors (aged 60+), such as short fiction, essays, poetry, photography, and cartoons.
+The third edition of that publication, named “Lexington LifeTimes,” was released in January 2019 and the fourth edition is underway.
+The second 2017 grant was awarded to fund the purchase of assistive hearing devices to be used by Lexington organizations serving the Senior community.
 The grant was requested by “Lexington At Home,” an aging in place social support network for Lexington residents.
-The devices were purchased and are available from the Cary Library’s “Library of Things” ” for use by the Lexington community.
+The devices were purchased and are available from the Cary Library’s “Library of Things” for use by the Lexington community.

-The Friends of the Lexington Council on Aging are pleased with the success of the first grant program, and hope that future grants will encourage ALL members of the Lexington community to consider new ways of providing stimulating, enriching activities for Lexington Seniors.
+The Friends of the Lexington Council on Aging are pleased with the success of this grant program, and hope that future grants will encourage ALL members of the Lexington community to consider new ways of providing stimulating, enriching activities for Lexington Seniors.

 We hope the grant proposals will be to fund new innovative programs or enhancements to existing programs, purchase of equipment to benefit Seniors at the Community Center, and salaries for a limited time.
 This can include operational expenses, such as extra time for a Volunteer Coordinator, equipment such as computers for Senior use, or researching new technologies to serve Lexington Seniors.